ashemath/wizardlab/README.md

 - Minimum 4 core system for good performance.
 - Tested on Debian, Ubuntu, and Fedora systems.
 - Up to 8GB of RAM (16GB system RAM recommended)
-- Up to 40 GB Storage
+- Minimum 30GB storage (Up to 60GB depending on usage).

 ## Networking
 Depending on how your are using Virtualbox or Libvirt,